SwapnilB31/BookMyVaccine/README.md

 <p align="center">
     <img src="images/Alert-Combined.png" width="560" height="600"/>
 </p>

+Alert runs a background process that queries the CoWIN public API periodically (every 20 seconds).
+It queries the *calenderByDistrict* or *calenderByPin* end-points of the API.
+These routes respond with a list of vaccination centers that have sessions upto one week from the date of query.
+This means that when you see a date of 10-06-2021 on the alert, it is looking for available slots from 10-06-2021 to 16-06-2021.

 When your alert is running you will see a notification with a progress bar that says 'Alert Running'.
 When new vaccine slots become available, you'll get a separate notification.